Beelink SER9 Max H 255

 The Beelink SER9 Max H 255 features a premium aluminum chassis that exudes quality the moment you unbox it.
 The compact 5.31 x 5.31 x 1.76-inch form factor weighs just 1.72 pounds, making it easy to mount behind a monitor using the included VESA bracket or tuck away on a desk.
 Port selection is comprehensive, with the rear panel hosting 1x HDMI 2.1, 1x DisplayPort 2.1, 2x USB-A 2.0, and the prized 10Gbps Ethernet port.
 The front panel provides quick access to 2x USB-A 3.2 Gen2 (10Gbps), 1x USB-C 3.2 Gen2 (10Gbps), and a combo headphone jack.
 The standout USB4 40Gbps port supports Power Delivery and DisplayPort 1.4 Alt Mode, enabling eGPU connectivity for those needing additional graphics horsepower.

-Under the hood, the AMD Ryzen 7 H 255 processor delivers impressive performance for its class.
+Under the hood, the AMD Ryzen 7 255 processor delivers impressive performance for its class.
 In Geekbench 6 benchmarks, the SER9 Max scores approximately 2,500 single-core and 12,000+ multi-core, putting it in the same performance tier as the Ryzen 7940HS and 8945HS.
 The integrated Radeon 780M GPU with 12 RDNA 3 compute units at 2600MHz handles 1080p gaming respectably, while its hardware encoding makes it suitable for 4K video editing workflows.
-The MSC 2.0 vapor chamber cooling system enables the chip to sustain its full 65W TDP while maintaining noise levels around 32dB, which reviewers describe as barely audible in typical office environments.
-Power consumption is equally impressive at just 8W idle, making it suitable for always-on home server applications.
+The MSC 2.0 vapor chamber cooling system enables the chip to sustain its full 65W TDP, and Tek Syndicate measured around 46.5 dB under load while still describing the unit as relatively quiet.
+Power consumption is low at roughly 8.5W idle (VirtualizationHowto's measurement), making it suitable for always-on home server applications.

 Storage and memory expansion options are generous for this form factor.
 The two DDR5 SO-DIMM slots come populated with 32GB at 5600MHz, with support for up to 128GB according to Beelink's specifications.
 Two M.2 2280 PCIe 4.0 x4 NVMe slots allow for up to 8TB of high-speed storage expansion, though there's no 2.5-inch SATA bay for those with older drives.
 Connectivity includes Intel AX200 WiFi 6 and Bluetooth 5.2, providing reliable wireless options.
 The 10Gbps Ethernet port intelligently auto-downspeeds to 2.5Gbps when connected to slower switches, a feature that many dedicated 10G NICs lack.